-US doctor in Africa tests positive for EbolaJuly 27th, 2014 in Diseases, Conditions, Syndromes /
+US doctor in Africa tests positive for EbolaJuly 27, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—A U.S. doctor working with Ebola patients in Liberia has tested positive for the deadly virus, an aid organization said Saturday.